StackExchange through my eyes

 The positive thing is that there are many good professionals here, practitioners who complement my "philosophical" answers very well.
 We can divide them into two groups - with constant participation (to which I also belong) and with episodic participation.

-If I have to describe them in one word in terms of their human qualities, it is very simple and we all know it but are ashamed to say it - envy.
-Yes, this is the most ordinary human envy that arises in us when we see that someone is superior to us in something.
+Unfortunately, some of them show a negative reaction to my innovations, which I guess may be the result of envy.
+I mean that feeling which arises in us when we see that someone is superior to us in something.
 This is what makes them keep quiet and pretend not to notice what was written, and in more severe cases of envy, downvote.
 Simply put, they do not want to acknowledge the achievements of others.

 The few critical remarks are not in terms of content, but of form: